globalopsteam/packer-FreeBSD/README.md

 Important: The default disk setup has prioritized for KVM, with format `32G`, however if using for virtualbox, change to format and size `10240`.

-32GB seems to be the minimum for KVM machines, errors if set lower, won't boot.
+`32G` seems to be the minimum for KVM machines, errors if set lower, won't boot.

-10240 / 10GB seems fine with Virtualbox.
+`10240` (same as 10GB) seems fine with Virtualbox.

 There are [official FreeBSD] VMs available from the Vagrant Cloud too.